 Credit risk is the risk of financial loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from related parties.
 The amount recognised in the balance sheet of the Company for financial assets, interest receivables, other receivables and cash and cash equivalents is the maximum credit risk in the case that counterparties are unable to fulfill their contractual obligations.
-The Company's exposure to credit risk is influenced mainly by the terms of the credit profile of Madrileña Red de Gas S.A.U. ("the Sister Company") and Elisandra Spain V S.L.U. ("the Parent Company").
-The senior unsecured debt credit ratings assigned to the Company by Standard & Poor's is BBB- (2020: BBB-).
-The Sister Company is also rated BBB- (2020: BBB-).
+The Company's exposure to credit risk is influenced mainly by the terms of the credit profile of the Sister Company and the Parent Company.
+The senior unsecured debt credit rating assigned to the Company by Standard & Poor's is BBB- (2021: BBB-).
+The Sister Company is also rated BBB- (2021: BBB-).
 The Parent Company is not rated by any rating agency.

-In July 2021, the senior unsecured debt credit ratings assigned to the Company by DBRS Morningstar reaffirmed BBB (low) (2020: BBB (low)).
+In August 2022, the senior unsecured debt credit rating assigned to the Company by DBRS Morningstar was reaffirmed BBB (low) (2021: BBB (low)).

-Furthermore, the Company's credit risk is mitigated due to the fact that the Company only holds held-to-maturity investments (the IBLA's) which are considered to be low risk investments as, despite the downgrade of the senior unsecured debt credit ratings of the Sister Company by Standard & Poor's in 2020, the senior unsecured debt credit ratings of the Sister Company is still rated at investment grade.
+Furthermore, the Company's credit risk is mitigated due to the fact that the Company only holds held-to-maturity investments (the IBLA's) which are considered to be low risk investments as, despite the downgrade of the senior unsecured debt credit rating of the Sister Company by Standard & Poor's in 2020, the senior unsecured debt credit rating of the Sister Company is still rated at investment grade.
 As mentioned, the downgrade of the Sister Company per 2020 was mainly caused by a new regulatory haircut in remuneration for the new regulatory period in Spain for the period 2021-2026.
 In March 2020, the National Markets and Competition Commission in Spain published the regulatory framework for the next regulatory period 2021-2026 which implies continuity with the current remuneration methodology and a haircut to the remuneration base.
 The haircut was published at December 17, 2020 and estimated to result in an average reduction of circa 10% of revenues for the regulatory period 2021-2026 and is applied gradually during the period.

-The Sister Company guarantees the December 2023 Bonds, April 2025 Bonds, April 2029 Bonds and March 2031 Bonds.
-The Sister Company was the receiver of the Issuer-Borrower Loan Agreement ("IBLA") related to the December 2023 Bonds.
+As per year-end 2022, the Sister Company guarantees the April 2025 Bonds, April 2029 Bonds and March 2031 Bonds.
 The Parent Company was the receiver of the IBLA's related to the April 2025 Bonds, April 2029 Bonds and March 2031 Bonds.